Edmonde Charles-Roux: Writer

-Three months later, in 1966, she wrote Oublier Palerme and obtained the Prix Goncourt; the novel was adapted to film as Dimenticare Palermo in 1990 by Francesco Rosi.
+Three months later, in 1966, she wrote Oublier Palerme and obtained the Prix Goncourt; the novel was adapted to film as The Palermo Connection in 1990 by Francesco Rosi.

 The same year that she won the Goncourt she met Gaston Defferre, the mayor of Marseille, and they married in 1973.

 Charles-Roux is also known for her photo stories on the lives of Defferre (L'Homme de Marseille, 2001), and of Coco Chanel (Chanel Time, 2004).
 She wrote the books of several of Roland Petit ballets, including Le Guépard and Nana.

 She became a member of the Académie Goncourt in 1983, and president in 2002.

 In 2008, she was part of the Commission headed by Hugues Gall and charged by Christine Albanel, Minister of Culture, with recommending a candidate for the post of Director of the French Academy in Rome, Villa Medici.

 In April 2010, she was awarded by French President Nicolas Sarkozy, with the rank of Commandeur de la Légion d'Honneur.

 Edmonde Charles-Roux died on 20 January 2016, in Marseille, at the age of 95.